 PPC will create a positive school environment for all students, faculty, and staff.
-The development of a culture where mutual respect, clear expectations, and positive relationships are prioritized will be the core of the discipline system at PPC.
+The development of a culture where mutual respect, clear expectations, and positive relationships are prioritized will be the core Presented to Board of Elementary and Secondary Education on March 31, 2025 of the discipline system at PPC.
 This approach not only minimizes behavioral problems but also creates a positive, productive learning environment where all students can thrive.
 PBIS will be a part of the behavior system and will be described in detail in Appendix 2.

-PPC's approach to student behavior and classroom management will be the use of Positive Behavior Interventions and Supports (PBIS) to create a positive, safe, and orderly school climate and culture.
+PPC's approach to student behavior and classroom management will be the use of Positive Behavior Interventions and Supports (PBIS)13 to create a positive, safe, and orderly school climate and culture.
 PBIS is an evidence-based, tiered framework for supporting students' behavioral, academic, social, emotional, and mental health.
 PBIS centers on affirming positive student behaviors and recognizing and rewarding active participation and exemplary conduct.
 The goal of the PBIS approach is to eliminate challenging behaviors and replace them with positive social skills.
 PBIS is a recognized best practice that decreases the need for punitive and invasive intervention practices or discipline procedures.
 Combining PBIS with a positive school culture will include a focus on the following elements:.